10p-freddo/fruitstrap/README.md

 ## Usage

     Usage: ios-deploy [OPTION]...
-      -d, --debug                  launch the app in GDB after installation -i, --id <device_id>         the id of the device to connect to -c, --detect                 only detect if the device is connected -b, --bundle <bundle.app>    the path to the app bundle to be installed -a, --args <args>            command line arguments to pass to the app when launching it -t, --timeout <timeout>      number of seconds to wait for a device to be connected -u, --unbuffered             don't buffer stdout
+        -d, --debug                  launch the app in lldb after installation -i, --id <device_id>         the id of the device to connect to -c, --detect                 only detect if the device is connected -b, --bundle <bundle.app>    the path to the app bundle to be installed -a, --args <args>            command line arguments to pass to the app when launching it -t, --timeout <timeout>      number of seconds to wait for a device to be connected -u, --unbuffered             don't buffer stdout
         -n, --nostart                do not start the app when debugging -I, --noninteractive         start in non interactive mode (quit when app crashes or exits) -L, --justlaunch             just launch the app and exit lldb -v, --verbose                enable verbose output
-      -m, --noinstall              directly start debugging without app install (-d not required) -p, --port <number>          port used for device, default: 12345 -r, --uninstall              uninstall the app before install (do not use with -m; app cache and data are cleared) -9, --uninstall_only         uninstall the app ONLY.
-Use only with -1 <bundle_id> -1, --bundle_id <bundle id>  specify bundle id for list, upload, and uninstall_only -l, --list                   list files
+        -m, --noinstall              directly start debugging without app install (-d not required) -p, --port <number>          port used for device, default: dynamic -r, --uninstall              uninstall the app before install (do not use with -m; app cache and data are cleared) -9, --uninstall_only         uninstall the app ONLY.
+Use only with -1 <bundle_id> -1, --bundle_id <bundle id>  specify bundle id for list and upload -l, --list                   list files
         -o, --upload <file>          upload file
         -w, --download               download app tree
         -2, --to <target pathname>   use together with up/download file/tree. specify target -D, --mkdir <dir>            make directory on device -R, --rm <path>              remove file or directory on device (directories must be empty) -V, --version                print the executable version
         -e, --exists                 check if the app with given bundle_id is installed or not -B, --list_bundle_id         list bundle_id
+        -W, --no-wifi                ignore wifi devices

 ## Examples